bjornmeansbear/lectureScripts/ClimateDesigners.md

 Climate Designers is a network -- https://climate-designers.mn.co

-Climate Desigers is by and for designers taking on climate change.
-Graphic Designers, illustrators, Industrial designers, architects, social designers, interaction designers, service designers...
+Climate Designers is by and for designers taking on climate change.
+Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, service designers, digital designers ... any and all kinds of designers.

+Climate designers is for anyone of any age, any skill level, any amount of time in the field.

-Clmate Designers as a community has two main goals:
+Clmate Designers as a community has two important aims:

 ### The Climate Designer Mission:
 1. To provide the resources, knowledge, and community for designers to take climate action in their work.
 2. To inspire, motivate, and graduate climate designers by providing climate-focused resources for design educators.

+#### Mission part 1:

 Climate Designers wants to build a community of designers working towards solving the climate crisis.
 Let those deaigners drawn to using their design skills for climate change know that they're not alone.